brian-nelson10/horiseonproject/README.md

 ***

 ### General Info
-Heres a list of what was refactored.
+Here is a list of what was refactored.
+Fixed indentations.
+Added alt attribute to all img.
+Changed and Added semantic elements.
+Added a Title.
+Condensed class attributes in CSS.
 ## Screenshot